Rebuilding 327 Heads

 Paint Cylinder Heads

-I cleaned and scuffed the heads, then sprayed them with brake parts cleaner (leaves no residue) and wiped them down with shop towels.
+Before painting, the heads were sprayed with brake parts cleaner (leaves no residue), wiped down with shop towels, and scuffed.

 After taping them up, I sprayed them with a few coats of Chevy Orange Engine Paint.
 No primer is needed.